-M the Claimant pursued a claim in relation to clinical negligence arising from D’s failure to provide her with appropriate care when she underwent a left total knee replacement on 18 June 2009.
+M the Claimant pursued a claim in relation to surgical negligence arising from D’s failure to provide her with appropriate care when she underwent a left total knee replacement on 18 June 2009.

 In the past, M had a problem with deep vein thrombosis and was on warfarin.
 She had been on anticoagulation having been diagnosed with deep vein thrombosis two years previously.
 She was admitted at short notice to Ealing Hospital on 12 June 2009 having been telephoned by the hospital to say that a bed had become available for her to undergo a left total knee replacement.
 Her warfarin was stopped and she was put on some form of infusion and blood tests were taken.